Businesses have gradually been moving away from paper-based payments like checks to electronic payments like ACH (Automated Clearing House) for years.

-If your business is still using paper-based methods for its payables, here are five benefits of ACH payments and why your business should consider making the transition.
+Here are five benefits of ACH payments and the reasons why your business should consider making the transition if you haven’t already.

 ACH transactions are less expensive than alternatives.
 The cost of processing an ACH transaction is much lower than checks mailed with postage.
 Additionally, the expense of initially implementing an ACH payment system for your business is low with few up-front costs.